Asian giant hornet

-The Asian giant hornet (Vespa mandarinia) or northern giant hornet, including the color form referred to as the Japanese giant hornet, is the world's largest hornet.
-It is native to temperate and tropical East Asia, South Asia, Mainland Southeast Asia, and parts of the Russian Far East.
-It was also found in the Pacific Northwest of North America in late 2019 with a few more additional sightings in 2020, and nests found in 2021, prompting concern that it could become an invasive species.
-There were no confirmed sightings in North America at all in 2022, however, by the end of the season in November, suggesting the wasps may have been eradicated in that region.
+The Asian giant hornet (Vespa mandarinia), also known as the northern giant hornet, and the Japanese giant hornet, is the world's largest hornet.
+It is native to temperate and tropical East Asia, South Asia, mainland Southeast Asia, and parts of the Russian Far East.
+It was also found in the Pacific Northwest of North America in late 2019, with a few more additional sightings in 2020, and nests found in 2021, prompting concern that it could become an invasive species, but in December 2024, the species was announced to have been eradicated completely from the United States.